 WID also understands that publications make great resources in international efforts.
 WID’s most recent research publication focuses on international peace.
 In 2014, WID worked with staff of the United States Institute on Peace (USIP) to publish a white paper on the status of the involvement of people with disabilities in the peace building process.
 The paper can be found on the USIP website or in the PDF below.
 WID presented this white paper at a conference in San Diego in the fall of 2014 that was hosted by the Peace and Justice Studies Association.

-For more information about WID’s international program, contact Kat Zigmont, WID Director of Strategy and Operations, at email@example.com.
+For more information about WID’s international program, contact Kat Zigmont, WID’s Director of Operations, at firstname.lastname@example.org.

 If you are having technical issues or accessibility issues on this site, email email@example.com.